VR-25/acc/README.md

 - In idle mode, the battery does discharge, although very slowly.
 The same happens to a battery that is sitting on a shelf.
 - In emulated idle mode, the battery tends to hold its charge, since it works as a "passthrough" device.
 Imagine pouring water into a glass that is already full.
-- Regardless of the variant, idle mode is not recommended for highly charged batteries.
-Ideally, battery level shall be around 40-60%, and/or voltage between 3.7-3.9ish Volts.

 > How do I enable "smart charging"?